Course Presentation

 4.4 Factors affecting vitrification success.
 Kimball O. Pomeroy

-4.5 Oocyte and embryo cryopreservation.
+4.5 Oocyte and Embryo cryopreservation.
 Laura Rienzi

 4.6 Frozen Embryo Transfer: Optimizing the Outcome.
 Eman Elgindy